MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 .. contents::

 The following sections review the options available in the BAM pipeline makefiles.
-As described in the :ref:`bam_usage` section, a default makefile may be generated using the 'paleomix bam\_pipeline makefile' command.
-For clarity, the location of options in subsections are specified by concatenating the names using '\:\:' as a separator.
-Thus, in the following (simplified example), the 'UseSeed' option (line 13) would be referred to as 'Options \:\: Aligners \:\: BWA \:\: UseSeed':
+As described in the :ref:`bam_usage` section, a default makefile may be generated using the `paleomix bam_pipeline makefile` command.
+For clarity, the location of options in subsections are specified by concatenating the names using `::` as a separator.
+Thus, in the following (simplified example), the `UseSeed` option (line 13) would be referred to as `Options :: Aligners :: BWA :: UseSeed`:

 .. code-block:: yaml
     :emphasize-lines: 13